fairagro/D4.4.1_SciWIn_concept/report.md

 + tech stack
 + use cases

++ "CWL package manager"
++ Visualisierung von Workflows
++ cordra ...

 ## Development strategy

 ## Interaction within FAIRagro

++ helpdesk
++ use cases
++ outreach / promotion

++ techn : search findet workflows

 ## Interaction within NFDI and beyond

++ BASE4NFDI (KG4NFDI, MC (Reana), IAM4NFDI)

-## Towards the establishment of SciWIn as a common tool for computational workflows.
+## Towards the establishment of SciWIn as a common tool for computational workflows

+Use cases,
+Outreach
+Workshop,
+Identify other consortia to co-operate reach out to other communities

 [diepenbroek2023] The concept of data integration is partly described in the RDC